For Harvard graduate students only.

 - Mid-dissertation grants are available for doctoral students who have been conducting dissertation research and are midway in the process of completing their dissertations, but who have not yet reached the final year of completion.

 The grants may be used at any time during the summer or academic year for dissertation-related travel, training, or for the compilation of data sets relevant to the student's research.
 The mid-dissertation grants are intended for specific research projects, research trips, or special needs that arise for students rather than for general dissertation-writing support.

-For those focusing on Canadian topics, please see visit the Canada Program Fellowships for Dissertation Research page.
+For those focusing on Canadian topics, please visit the Canada Program Fellowships for Dissertation Research page.

 How to Apply

-The application, part of which is available electronically in CARAT, is a standard application form used by GSAS and several other Harvard centers and departments which can be found on the GSAS Fellowships website.
-Applicants should be sure to carefully read all instructions and cover sheets on the GSAS website before beginning an application in CARAT.
+The application, part of which is available electronically in CARAT, is a standard application form used by Graduate School of Arts and Sciences (GSAS) and several other Harvard centers and departments which can be found on the GSAS Fellowships website.
+Applicants should be sure to carefully read all instructions and cover sheets on the GSAS website before beginning the application in CARAT.